-Just as last month we discussed what it’s like to travel through Ireland as a vegan or vegetarian, today we’d like to inform, inspire, and appetise seafood lovers around the world to add Ireland to their travel menu!
-If you’d like to know more, check out our small group tours of Ireland and please get in touch if you have any questions.
+Just as last month we discussed what it’s like to travel through Ireland as a vegan or vegetarian, today we’d like to inform, inspire, and appetize seafood lovers around the world to add Ireland to their travel menu!
+If you’d like to know more, check out our small group tours of Ireland and our private guided tours of Ireland (for extra personalization).
+Please get in touch if you have any questions.

 Defining, or at Least Describing, Irish Seafood

 The word fresh defines Irish seafood more than any other.
 Wherever you are in Ireland, you’re rarely more than an hour’s drive from the ocean, and this means that every restaurant has access to fresh fish and shellfish.